 Simple Laravel Sitemap Generator

-The crawler considers "noindex" as well as canonical URLs by default.
-The last modified date is based on the "article:modified_time" value, or alternatively, the current date.
+The crawler considers the robots attribute "noindex" as well as canonical URLs by default.
+No further configuration is needed to make it behave.
+The last modified date in the sitemap is based on the "article:modified_time" value, or alternatively, the current date.
 Priorities are guessed based on the depth of the page in the website.

 You can install the package using composer: